weatherfactory/cultistsimulator-visible/Assets/StreamingAssets/MODDING_README.txt

 A culture entity allows you to specify:
 - the name of the language
 - values for the UI labels in the game
-- which base font script a mod will use - Latin, cyrillic, or 'cjk' for a font which should support Simplified Chinese, Japanese and Korean.
-This is pretty primitive and you're out of luck if you want to localise into e.g. Arabic.
-I'll update if there's demand for more non-Latin scripts.
+- which base font script a mod will use.
+'Font script' here means a selection of font assets that support a particular writing system.

+fontscript='latin' uses Philosopher, Titania and Belgrad and should be okay for EFIGS-neighbourhood languages. fontscript='cyrillic' uses Philosopher, Titania and NotoSans, with the basic Roman and Cyrillic characters. fontscript='cjk' uses NotoSansCJK, a Google font which provides common characters used in Chinese, Japanese and Korean. fontscript='jp' uses NotoSansJP: our Japanese-speaking players pointed out cases where this is better for Japanese than NotoSansCJK.

+And if fontscript isn't specified at all, the game will default to NotoSerif with glyphs for Latin-A and Latin-B. This will cover a lot of languages that use or can use a Latin-based script / Romanization, but crikey I'm only starting to understand how complicated all this is.
+If you're trying to translate something that needs to use other characters, contact us and we'll see what we can do.

-[Acknowledgement: the modding framework is based on Lyrositor's original fan-contributed modding framework.
+[Acknowledgement: the modding framework is based on Lyrositor's original fan-contributed modding framework.]

 ---------------

-- AK 15/09/2020
+- AK 23/10/2020